 In district court and ITC matters, Rich brings his experience to bear in conducting pre-suit investigations, crafting infringement and invalidity contentions, working with expert witnesses, and handling claim construction proceedings.
 In the area of USPTO contested proceedings, Rich has served as lead or second chair counsel to some of the largest corporations in the world in their most important inter partes review and reexamination matters, which often involve co-pending district court litigation and/or ITC investigations.
 Clients often seek out Rich's expertise in these proceedings because of his proven track record of success for both patent owners and petitioners.

 Rich's client counseling practice focuses on preparing product clearance opinions, providing patent validity and infringement opinions, and drafting and negotiating IP agreements.
-Rich has also spearheaded IP due diligence investigations ranging from small scale venture capital investments in early stage companies to major corporate acquisitions valued at close to $1bn.
+Rich has also spearheaded IP due diligence investigations ranging from small scale venture capital investments in early stage companies to major corporate acquisitions valued at close to $1 billion.

 Rich has extensive experience drafting and prosecuting utility and design patent applications in the medical, mechanical, and electrical arts.
 His primary areas of technical experience include: surgical implants and tools, dental implants, physiological sensors, laboratory instrumentation, drug delivery devices, biometric systems, remote patient monitoring systems, electronic cigarettes, optical recognition systems, wireless communications systems, telecommunications systems, location-based services, navigational systems, business methods, e-commerce methods, graphical user interfaces, display technologies, lighting technologies, automotive systems, industrial equipment, textiles and apparel, sporting goods, product packaging, toys and games, and various clean technologies.

-Rich is also is a contributing author of Patent Office Litigation, Second Edition, published in 2017.
+Rich is also a contributing author of Patent Office Litigation, Second Edition, published in 2017.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
 This second edition of Patent Office Litigation is the follow up to the first version of the book that was published in 2012 by Thomson Reuters Westlaw that focused on the contested proceedings that were introduced under the America Invents Act that year.

 Prior to joining Sterne Kessler, Rich worked as a law clerk in the corporate legal group at a multinational software analytics company.
 Rich has also worked as a biomedical engineering university research assistant.
 His research primarily focused on the design and testing of surgical implants and the development of biosensors for medical and counter-terrorism applications.